The Queensway: Connection to Queen Street

 The section between Roncesvalles and the Humber River was built in the 1950s, in conjunction with the construction of the Gardiner Expressway.
 The Queensway was built before the Gardiner Expressway to provide an east–west route for traffic while Lake Shore Boulevard was rerouted to accommodate the Gardiner.
-The project cost $4.9 million.
+The project cost ($ in dollars).
 The project included a streetcar right-of-way in the middle of the Queensway from Parkside Drive to the Humber River.

 The section from the Humber River west predates the High Park section and was previously known as Stock's Side Road (before being named Queen Street).
 It originally spurred off Lake Shore Boulevard (then known as Lake Shore Road) at the Humber River, but that connection was severed with the building of the Queen Elizabeth Way.

 To build the Parkside Drive to Ellis Avenue section, the Metro government bought 18 acres of High Park from the city.
 This was in contravention of stipulations by original High Park owner John Howard that the lands be used for parkland only.
 Metro officials searched for descendants of Howard to obtain their consent.